Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 #### Device Execution Timeline

 Device side timeline trace gives details of activity happening on the FPGA device or acceleration card.
 Here actual hardware activity happening for different CUs can be found.
-For IDCT, only one instance of IDCT kernel so a single CU is used.
+For IDCT, there is only one instance of IDCT kernel so a single CU is used.
 All its interfaces to device global memory are traced out.
 In the case of IDCT it uses three separate interfaces one for co-efficients, second for input data and third for output data ( even though two of these interfaces for co-efficients and input data use same DDR memory bank).
 Zoom into one of the read/write transactions happening on device master AXI interfaces as shown in the figure below and see how fast these data transfers are happening and in which sort of bursts, the timeline will show different bursts and also burst lengths.
-Different colored ellipses are used to highlight interfaces and data movements happening on different interfaces between device DDR memories and kernel:
+Different colored ellipses are used to highlight interfaces and data movements happening on these interfaces:

 * Green ellipse highlights read and write interfaces with same port names as used in kernel C/C++ description
 * Yellow ellipse highlights movement of co-efficients